sts4222/F5XC-BotDefense-local-logview/README.md

 ## installation

-* copy and place this script on your BIG-IP and make it executable.
+* copy and place this script (use the version based on your iApp version) on your BIG-IP and make it executable.

 <br />